openedx/edx-documentation/en_us/shared/course_features/cohorts/cohorts_manage_discussions.rst

 everyone.
 When you filter the list by cohort, you see the same, complete set of posts that the members of the cohort see.

-For other options that you can use to view posts, see :ref:`Find Posts`.
+For other options that you can use to view posts, see :ref:`Moderating_discussions`.